Nakajima Satoru Kanshū F1 Super License: General gameplay

 Players can choose from more than a dozen teams and more than twenty drivers as the overhead perspective of the game challenges even the most skilled driver.
 Every race has five laps for qualifying, practice, and the actual race itself.
 It is not possible for races to go for either less or more than five laps.
 Free runs can also be done; the same five-lap maximum applies to free runs in addition to the races.
 Satoru Nakajima endorsed the game but he does not appear in it as he had just retired from the sport.
 Unlike most Formula One video games, the player must qualify for a race in order to compete (this applies just to the GP game mode.
 The "SPOT" mode doesn't have qualifications).
 Failing to meet a target time means not being able to race (and ending up with an automatic score of zero points for that particular race).
 Players have the ability to race a 16-race season, provided they can qualify and score enough points, thus avoiding getting dropped by the team.
 At the end of the season, Satoru Nakajima appears to assess the player's driving skills.

 F1 Season constructors

 The game included all the teams that competed in the 1992 Formula One season.
 The changes in driver lineups weren't reflected, so the game featured the drivers who entered the most races.

-Different cars had different handling and top-speed, reflecting the level of competitiveness showed in the 1992 World Championship.
-However choosing the 6-gears manual transmission boosted the top-speed of the car to 400 km/h while using the 'overtake button'.
+Different cars had different handling and top-speed, reflecting the level of competitiveness showed in the 1992 World Championship, but choosing the 6-gears manual transmission boosted the top-speed of the car to 400 km/h while using the 'overtake button'.